 And, until recently, I had not given Buddhist Tantra more than a glance, because it seemed to be filled with bizarre demons and spirits and a lot of the same magical nonsense as the Hindu version.

 However, at the urging of several of my friends and tantric sex preceptors, I have recently been reading David Chapman's blog Vividness and a number of related sources.
 And Chapman has just about convinced me that the kind of tantric sex that I have been studying, practicing, and writing about CAN live comfortably within a modernized form of Buddhist Tantra.

 Since I know some of the readers of this blog are looking for something more than "just" fantastic sex, I wanted to share some of Chapman's ideas about what a truly modernized form of Buddhist Tantra would look like.

 For him, Tantra is not some tacky hedge wizard selling you amulets.
 Nor is it some goofy crystal-brained New Age guru selling you "sacred sex" on the installment plan.
-And it is definitely not a life-denying way to achieve nirvana in some far-distant future.
+And it is definitely not an ascetic, life-denying way to achieve nirvana in some far-distant future.
 On the contrary, it is a muscular, no-nonsense application of a pragmatic problem-solving philosophy to effective action in this world.

 This kind of Tantra is not only NOT a flavor of the usual woo-woo mysticism.
 It is an outright rejection of all mysticism and spiritualism.